 Information Technology succeeded in building an enterprise SDE database while maintaining a distributed editing user base.
-Software, hardware and the SDE database dramatically improved how our spatial information was accessed and manipulated.
-The new platform gives us hourly database backups and better control over data access.
-Updated software licensing has allowed us to enter into an agreement with the City of Ellensburg to share GIS licensing and hardware resources.
-A redundant failover server resides at City Hall.
+Software, hardware and the SDE database dramatically improved how spatial information was accessed and manipulated.
+This platform is configured for hourly transaction logs, differential backups nightly, and weekly full backups.
+We have better control over data access through a Windows Authenticated environment.